vamshiamruthapu/coverage/core-java-modules/entry-level/QuickIntroductionToJava.md

 The advantages of OOP over other programming paradigms include **code modularity**, ease of **maintenance** and **reusability**.

 ## 4 - Robustness and Security
-In computer science, [robustness](https://en.wikipedia.org/wiki/Robustness_(computer_science)) is the ability of a computer system to cope with errors during execution and cope with erroneous input.
+In computer science, [robustness](https://en.wikipedia.org/wiki/Robustness_(computer_science)) is the ability of a computer system to cope with errors during execution and with erroneous input.
 The robustness of the Java language is guaranteed by the following mechanisms:
 ### Memory management
 Memory management is undoubtedly the most important pillar of the Java language's robustness.
 Thanks to automatic memory management via the Garbage Collector, Java programs are less prone to memory leaks.
 ### Exception handling
-Java has an advanced exception handling mechanism.
+Java has an advanced exception-handling mechanism.
 An [exception](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)) is an event that occurs during program execution and prevents the program from continuing normally.
 In Java, when an exception is raised, the developer has the option of either handling it (try-catch) or propagating it (throws) to a higher level.
 This helps in writing more reliable and fault-tolerant code.
-### Strong Type checking
+### Strong Type Checking
 Java is a statically-typed language, meaning that variable types are explicitly declared during compilation.
 This helps catch type-related errors at compile-time, enhancing code robustness
 ### Security
 Java is well known for its robust [security mechanisms](https://www.oracle.com/java/technologies/security-in-java.html#:~:text=The%20bytecode%20verifier%20acts%20as,has%20passed%20the%20verifier's%20tests.), which were an integral part of its design.